universetraveller/PIcalculate/README.md

 # PIcalculate
-A Pi calculate project from abeginner Environment:JDK18;
+A Pi calculate project from a beginner Environment:JDK18;
 Language:Java;

+# Latest version:
+PiCal
+new functions:1.new GUI for better interaction
+              2.add output functions getPi(),getTime()
+              3.object-oriented sourcecode

 Updates log:
 --------------
 ver1:PiTest
 Using the riemann's zeta function to calculate Pi,and design a simple loop to realize it Drawbacks:1.convergence is very bad;
           2.use "double" as number code,easy to overflow.

+Notice:This version has been deleted.

 --------------
 ver2:PiTest2